The Strange Situation procedure: The original test of the infant-parent bond

 What is a secure attachment?

-- keeping track of the caregiver during exploration,
+- keep track of the caregiver during exploration,

-- approaching or touching the caregiver when anxious or distressed;
+- approach or touch the caregiver when anxious or distressed; and

 And, in the long-term, kids with secure attachments seem to have many advantages – emotional, social, medical, and cognitive.